goScreen - Virtual Desktop Manager for Microsoft Windows

 1. When you install newer version of goScreen, then install an older one - the older one expires immediately.

 In this case you should run goScreen once as a computer administrator.
-After that you can run it with your normal rights.
+Close it then, and run it with your normal rights.

 Please note: if you are a registered user and have a valid registration key, goScreen never expires, you do not need any computer administrator rights to use it, and you are free to use any version of goScreen.